Clarity-Digital-Twin/SeizureTransformer/docs/results/FINAL_COMPREHENSIVE_RESULTS_TABLE.md

   - 10 FA target setting: 60.45% sens, 83.88 FA/24h (does not meet FA target)
   - 2.5 FA target setting: 18.12% sens, 10.64 FA/24h (does not meet FA target)

-- **SzCORE (EpilepsyBench):** Meets both FA targets with higher sensitivity than OVERLAP at the same settings (e.g., 3.36 FA @ 40.59% and 0.75 FA @ 19.71%).
+- **SzCORE Event (EpilepsyBench):** Meets both FA targets with higher sensitivity than OVERLAP at the same settings (e.g., 3.36 FA @ 40.59% and 0.75 FA @ 19.71%).

 ### Important Context
 - Different scoring methods serve different clinical and research needs
-- SzCORE's permissiveness reflects real-world clinical priorities (early warning)
+- SzCORE Event's permissiveness reflects real-world clinical priorities (early warning)
 - NEDC's stricter scoring reflects research priorities (temporal precision)
 - **Neither approach is "wrong" - they measure different aspects of performance**

 Note on FA/24h: For NEDC and Python OVERLAP rows, FA/24h reported here is SEIZ-only (primary), consistent with our reporting policy; NEDC’s “Total False Alarm Rate” (SEIZ+BCKG) is also available in raw summaries.
-SzCORE FA/24h follows its event-based definition.
+SzCORE Event FA/24h follows its event-based definition.

 ### Methodology Note
 We tuned parameters using NEDC OVERLAP (the common practice for TUSZ) and evaluated across all metrics for transparency.
 This reveals how scoring methodology significantly impacts reported performance.